thestick613/mongoqueue/README.rst

   - ``error`` Optionally specified with a message, releases the job back to the queue, and increments its attempts, and stores the error message on the job.
+     It has an optional parameter, called custom_retry_after, which supersedes the queue's internal ``retry_after`` property.

   - ``progress`` Optionally takes a progress count integer, notes progress on the job and resets the lock timeout.

   - ``release`` Release a job back to the pool.
 The attempts counter is not modified.
+     It has an optional parameter, called custom_retry_after, which supersedes the queue's internal ``retry_after`` property.

 As a convience the job supports the context manager protocol::